openmediavault/openmediavault-docs/new_user_guide/newuserguide.rst

 General
 -------

-|omv| is capable of setting up basic Linux file systems in the GUI, up to, and including,
-modern “Copy on Write” file systems such as ZFS which combine check summed files, RAID functions, and Logical Volume Management into a single package.
+Openmediavault is capable of setting up basic Linux file systems in the GUI, up to, and including, modern “Copy on Write” file systems such as ZFS which combine check summed files, RAID functions, and Logical Volume Management into a single package.
 However, advanced file systems add complexity which can make administration of a NAS